Introducing 24 participants joining Pianofest this summer.

-Hyejin Pak completed graduate and doctoral degrees at the College-Conservatory of Music at the University of Cincinnati, studying with Awadagin Pratt.
-She won prizes in competitions in the United States, including the Vancouver Music Competition in 2017, and the Manhattan Music Competition in 2016.
-Her musical performances have included extensive solo and chamber performances throughout the U.S. and South Korea.
-Following her passion for her favorite composer, Beethoven, she is undertaking a special study of his pedaling techniques as part of her fulfillment of her Doctor of Musical Arts degree.
+Ms. Pak received her B.M degree from the Ewha Woman’s University in Korea where she was awarded the scholarship of excellence, completed graduate and doctoral degrees at the College-Conservatory of Music at the University of Cincinnati, studying with Awadagin Pratt.
+Following her passion for her favorite composer, Beethoven, she took a special study of his pedaling techniques as part of her Doctor of Musical Arts degree, and recently gave a lecture recital with this study.
 Outside of music, her passion is travel.

 South Korean pianist Jaeyoung Kim is the recipient of the New Jersey State Senator Raymond J. Lesniak Award in 2018, and winner of the Yamaha Young Performing Artists Competition.
 Other awards include Grand Prize at the East Coast International Competition, and prizes at the Oberlin (Cooper) International Piano Competition, MTNA New York State Piano Competition, The American Prize, and at the KoreaHerald, Ewha & Kyunghyang, Eumyoun, and the Music Journal Competitions in South Korea.
 Mr. Kim also worked with Noah Bendix-Balgley, the first Concertmaster of the Berlin Philharmonic.
 He spent summers at Music Academy of the West, Sarasota Music Festival, and Art of the Piano.
 Mr. Kim received his Bachelor of Music degree from The Juilliard School and is now continuing his Master’s degree at Juilliard with Emanuel Ax and Jerome Lowenthal.
 When not performing, Mr. Kim enjoys exploring different cuisines, watching movies, and traveling with friends.